benjamin-ackerman/R_products_tutorial/README.md

 ## Make a Shiny app using your R package

 Last but not least, it's time to make a Shiny app to visualize the halloween candy ranking data!
 Shiny apps are great tools that allow users to explore and interact with data with ease.
+Check out [this gallery](http://shiny.rstudio.com/gallery/) for some cool examples of Shiny apps, and to get a better sense of the full extent to which you can use Shiny for impactful communication.

-We're going to use the "halloween" R package to make an app where users can visualize the top-ranked candies by different candy characteristics (i.e. flavor, candy form, etc).
+We're going to use the "halloween" R package to make a fairly simple app where users can visualize the top-ranked candies by different candy characteristics (i.e. flavor, candy form, etc).

 #### 1. Create an R Shiny Project
 Similar to when we created the R Project for the "halloween" package, we will now create a new project for this Shiny app: